ClydeShen/mcp-practice/instruction/business-requirement.md

   - **Mechanism**: Conversation history (transcripts, key decisions/responses from Orchestrator) is maintained by the Orchestration Layer and provided as context to Claude 3 Sonnet for subsequent turns.
 The frontend manages the continuity of the voice session with Nova Sonic.
   - **Acceptance_Criteria**: The system correctly answers follow-up voice questions that rely on information or context established earlier in the same voice conversation.

-- **POC_FUNC_007_E2E_Voice_Flow**: The PoC system's core components (Frontend for voice streaming, Amazon Nova Sonic on Bedrock, API Gateway, Orchestration Layer, Claude 3 Sonnet on Bedrock, MCP) MUST be integrated to demonstrate a complete end-to-end voice interaction flow, including delegation for complex queries and data lookup.
+- **POC_FUNC_007_E2E_Voice_Flow**: The PoC system's core components (Frontend for voice streaming, Amazon Nova Sonic on Bedrock, API Gateway, Orchestration Layer, Claude 3 Sonnet on Bedrock, MCP) MUST be integrated to demonstrate a complete end-to-end voice interaction flow, including delegation for complex queries and **LLM-driven data lookup via the MCP mechanism**.
   - **Acceptance_Criteria**: A customer can ask a complex question via voice that requires data lookup; the system processes it through all defined components (Nova Sonic STT -> Frontend -> Orchestrator -> MCP -> Claude -> Orchestrator -> Frontend -> Nova Sonic TTS), and the customer receives a relevant, synthesized spoken answer.

 ### Overarching Functional Goals (Applicable to all phases)